Breinify/brein-api-library-ios/README.md

 ```

-#### Step 3 - Install the BreinifyApi SDK
+#### Step 3 - Install the BreinifyApi
-To install the BreinifyApi SDK, navigate to the directory where your `Cartfile`resides within your terminal and run the following command:
+To install the BreinifyApi, navigate to the directory where your `Cartfile`resides within your terminal and run the following command:

 ```bash
 $ carthage update